Skip to main content

 For example, if your mortgage completes on the 10th of the month, your payment period would run from the 10th of each month to the 9th of the month that follows.

 Your payment is always due at the end of your payment period, but you can choose to pay it earlier if that suits you better.
+This is called your chosen payment day.

 You can choose to make your mortgage payment on any day from the 1st to the 28th of each month.